Kate De Goldi

-Kate De Goldi (born 1959) is a New Zealand novelist, children's writer and short story writer.
+Kathleen Domenica De Goldi (born 1959) is a New Zealand novelist, children's writer and short story writer.
 Her early work was published under the pseudonym Kate Flannery.
+In 2025, she was appointed as the New Zealand Reading Ambassador (Te Awhi Rito).

 Early life

 De Goldi was born in Christchurch in 1959.
 She is of mixed Irish and Italian ancestry.

 Career

 De Goldi published her first collection of short stories like you, really (1994) under the pseudonym Kate Flannery.

 De Goldi has been a full-time writer since 1997, and contributes to the New Zealand literature sector as a creative writing teacher (1999-2006 at the IIML), a book-related broadcaster and radio commentator, a participant of Writers in Schools, and a chair for literary festivals in New Zealand and internationally.
 De Goldi is an Arts Foundation Laureate (named in 2001).

 De Goldi received the 2010 Michael King Fellowship to research and write an article about Susan Price.
 De Goldi has received both the 2011 Margaret Mahy Award and the 2011 Young Readers' Award Corine Literature Prize, She is known for children's literature and has also won awards for her short story writing, including the Katherine Mansfield Memorial Award in 1999.

+In 2025 she was announced as the third New Zealand Reading Ambassador.
+She will serve in the role until 2027.